dod-ccpo/scriptz/README.md

 - `run_update`: Main logic run by most /script/update scripts, after they set any relevant environment variables.
 Executes application dependency updates, and potentially DB migrations.
+- `run_dev_server`: Main logic run by most /script/dev_server scripts, after any relevant environment variables are set.
+Launches an application server in DEBUG mode in the background.
 - `run_alpine_setup`: Main logic run by most /script/alpine_setup scripts, after they set any relevant environment variables.
 Adds Alpine Linux specific system dependencies required to run the app (used by Docker builds).